-□ Course objectives This course will review the most recent evidence regarding agricultural development and common problems faced by poor farmers in developing countries.
-The topics covered will include property rights, crop choices, technology adoption, access to markets, access to credit, etc. □ Targeted competences Students will be more familiar with the challenges faced by farmers in developing countries. □ Prerequisites Basic microeconomics and macroeconomics courses.
+This course will review the most recent evidence regarding agricultural development and common problems faced by poor farmers in developing countries.
+The topics covered will include property rights, crop choices, technology adoption, access to markets, access to credit, etc.

+Targeted competences

+Students will be more familiar with the challenges faced by farmers in developing countries.

+Basic microeconomics, macroeconomics and econometrics courses.